24-Hour Emergency Helpline 01844 292292

 Level 2 Diploma in Animal Care

-We offer practical training in all aspects of animal husbandry.
-As a working wildlife hospital, and a practical training centre, our students spend 60-80% of their time hands-on: cleaning, feeding, mucking out and moving some of the thousand plus wild animals that we have in our hospital at any one time.
+As both a working wildlife hospital and a practical training centre, Tiggywinkles gives students the chance to spend 60–80% of their time on practical, hands-on experience.
+This includes vital animal husbandry tasks such as cleaning, feeding, mucking out and moving some of the 1,000+ wild animals in our care at any one time.

 English/Maths: 16-18 year old students will be required to take English and Maths classes at the Buckinghamshire College Group (Aylesbury, Amersham or Wycombe campus), if they do not have 9-4 / A*-C grade GCSEs.
 This is part of the Animal Care programme of study, and does not require any additional application for these classes.